S6-BikePack/rider-service/README.md

 <!-- About the Project -->
 ## ⭐ About the Project

-The User-Service is the service for the BikePack project that handles all users in the system.
+The Rider-Service is the service for the BikePack project that handles all riders in the system.
-A user is anyone with an account in for BikePack and can be both a customer and a rider.
+A rider it keeps track of which riders are online in the different service-areas and their last known location.
-Using the system users can register to the system with the first and last name and firebase authentication data.
+Using the system riders can register to the system.

 <!-- Architecture -->
 ### 🏠 Architecture